Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 3. Adventure Gear

-- Camera – Capture stunning landscapes and wildlife moments and make sure you don’t forget extra memory cards and batteries.
+- Camera – Capture the breathtaking landscapes and wildlife moments.
+Make sure you don’t forget extra memory disks and batteries.

 4. Tech and Connectivity